plarus/optimize-trading-strategy-using-freqtrade/README.md

 dcfreqtrade new-hyperopt --hyperopt BBRSIHyperopt
 ```

 Now add desired definitions for buy/sell guards and triggers to the Hyperopt file.
-Then run the optimization like so (NOTE: set the time interval and the number of epochs to test using the `-i` and `-e` flags:
+Then run the optimization like so:

 ```
 dcfreqtrade hyperopt --hyperopt BBRSIHyperopt --hyperopt-loss SharpeHyperOptLoss --strategy BBRSINaiveStrategy -i 15m
 ```

+**NOTE1**: set the time interval and the number of epochs to test using the `-i` and `-e` flags

+**NOTE2**: hyperopt do not work if "stake_amount" is not set to "unlimited" in your config.json file

 ## Update Strategy